Marijuana Withdrawal Symptoms

 icon

-Withdrawal symptoms usually start shortly after stopping the use of a substance, peaking at a few days or a few weeks.
+Withdrawal symptoms usually start shortly after stopping the use of a substance, peaking in a few days or a few weeks.
 With post-acute withdrawal syndrome (PAWS), the withdrawal symptoms improve and then return or may persist for longer periods.[5]

 PAWS may include more emotional and psychological symptoms as well, such as: